 - Adobe Experience Manager Forms (formerly LiveCycle)

-Adobe After Effects is a very popular post-production video effects software, however after using Apple's Motion for several years, it is now my go-to software.
+While Adobe After Effects is the industry standard video FX software, I really like Apple's Motion for creating visual effects and animation.
 Even with memory-intensive plugins, it renders very fast allowing tweaks to be made in realtime.
+I have been using Camtasia for over 12 years and it is ideal for creating training videos.

 For music production Logic Pro is amazing and comes with a nice range of synth plugins.
 One of the best music plugins is Native Instruments Kontakt which has a huge library of sampled instruments.